 70 MILLION BAGS PROGRAM

 Amsterdam Airport Schiphol in particular enjoys an enviable reputation for being swift to adopt novel approaches, and with the baggage handling upgrades and enhancements that have been implemented there over the last few years, it seems to be more than justified.

-With a budget of around 800 million euro ($1.071 billion), this massive infrastructure investment aims to provide the airport with the necessary capacity, reliability and quality of baggage handling service to support its ambitions to become the focus of increased air traffic, and Europe’s transfer hub of choice.
+With a budget of around 800 million Euro, this massive infrastructure investment aims to provide the airport with the necessary capacity, reliability and quality of baggage handling service to support its ambitions to become the focus of increased air traffic, and Europe’s transfer hub of choice.

 While maintaining the integrity of the chain of connection between passenger and bag is the essence of all baggage handling, the issue becomes orders of magnitude more complex for transfers, when items arriving on one aircraft must be consigned to any number of connecting flights, in limited time.
 To meet the challenge, the airport opted to go down the route of increased automation, chalking up a number of major "firsts" along the way.